Friends of Hakalau Forest National Wildlife Refuge

 The lower elevation Kona Forest Unit is predominantly ‘ōhi‘a (Metrosideros polymorpha) trees with an understory of nonnative trees and shrubs and home to a number of endangered birds, plants and one insect.
 This area was home to the last wild pair of ʻalalā (Corvus hawaiiensis) in 2002.
 The primary purpose of this unit is to protect, conserve and manage this native forest for threatened or endangered species.

-2023 is the year of the `I`iwi.
+2024 is the year of the ʻAkiapōlāʻau.

-Endangered Hawaiian birds, including the `I`iwi, have a future if we can build the resources to assist in the critical management that must be done to restore and maintain healthy habitat in the koa-ohia forests of the Hakalau Forest National Wildlife Refuge.
+Endangered Hawaiian birds, including the ʻAkiapōlāʻau, have a future IF we can build the resources to assist in the critical management that must be done to restore and maintain healthy habitat in the Koa-Ohia forests of the Hakalau Forest National Wildlife Refuge.

 Protectors of the Aina – Hakalau Forest.
 Photo by Dean Masutomi